node-red/node-red.github.io/docs/platforms/android.md

 title: Running on Android
 ---

-Using the <a href="https://termux.com">Termux</a> app in the android app store makes it easy to run Node-RED on android devices.
+Using the <a href="https://termux.com">Termux</a> app in the app store makes it easy to run Node-RED on Android devices.
 You can get it from the <a href="https://play.google.com/store/apps/details?id=com.termux&amp;hl=en_GB">Play Store</a>.

 <div class="doc-callout"><em>Note</em>: the Node-RED team have no connection with the Termux application nor it's development.
 We cannot provide support for it in any way, other than to say that at this point in time it works rather well.</div>